Phil Frank: Career

 Frank started cartooning at Michigan State University first by creating illustrations on classmates jackets and then with the university newspaper for $5 a strip.
 After graduation and marriage he took a job as an illustrator and humorist with Hallmark Cards in Kansas City, where his son Philip was born.
 Frank returned to teach at Michigan State for a few years, during which time his daughter Stacy was born.
 After moving to the Bay Area California in 1973, Frank was an illustrator for a variety of clients including the US Army.
-He started his now famous syndicated comic strip Travels with Farley while he and his second wife, Susan, lived on a house boat in Sausalito, on San Francisco Bay.
+He started his syndicated comic strip Travels with Farley while he and his second wife, Susan, lived on a house boat in Sausalito, on San Francisco Bay.
 During this time his studio was in a pilot's cabin atop a ferry boat docked nearby.
 When Farley transitioned from a syndicated to a local strip in the San Francisco Chronicle, Frank secured a secret studio atop the Chronicle building where he could covertly create his characters.

 Other Works and Interests

 In addition to his comic strip work, Frank also worked as an illustrator on many projects during his career on education materials for conservation ("Aunt Energina," the "Electric Gnus,").
 He had numerous commercial freelance clients, including the San Francisco Giants and Pet Food Express.
-He also created some of the first computer-based clip art, and one of his cartoon bears from Asphalt State Park was sold for many years as a popular stuffed animal at California's State Parks alongside his Farley books.
+He also created some of the first computer-based clip art, and one of his cartoon bears from Asphalt State Park was sold as a popular stuffed animal at California's State Parks alongside his Farley books.

 Frank was well known in his home community of Sausalito and served on its Historical Society.

-An avid classic car enthusiast since a child, Frank over the years restored an Alfa Romeo 2000 GTV, seven Ford Model As, two MG TCs, an MG SA Tickford Drophead, and a Jaguar MKII.
-His second wife, Susan, collaborated as writer on several of his publishing projects including children's books.
-In the summer of 1976 he, along with his wife Susan and the two children, drove a 1929 Model A Four Door pulling a period appropriate camper from California to Maine and back all along the back roads of America.
+An avid classic car enthusiast since he was a child, Frank restored an Alfa Romeo 2000 GTV, seven Ford Model As, two MG TCs, an MG SA Tickford Drophead, and a Jaguar MKII.
+His second wife, Susan, collaborated as a writer on several of his publishing projects including children's books.
+In the summer of 1976, he, along with his wife Susan and the two children, drove a 1929 Model A Four Door with a period-appropriate camper from California to Maine and back all along the back roads of America.